-The default value is set to off, so no action is needed by the instructor to continue teaching with the normal content view.
-Select "Leave it off" or collapse the notification.
-If the instructor chooses to "Turn it on" it will affect the student's view of Content, which is fine, however, you may want to explain to students why it looks different, and it is best not to switch views during an active semester course.
-Copy your course to a development site to switch between on and off in order to see what it will look like and to practice creating with the new experience.
+The default value is set to off, so no action is needed by the instructor to continue teaching with the normal "Classic" content view.
+Select Leave it off or collapse the notification.
+If the instructor chooses to Turn it on it will affect the student's view of Content.
+It is best not to switch views in the middle of an active semester course.
+Copy your course to a development site and switch between on and off in order to see what it will look like and to practice creating with the new experience.

 The new experience supports three levels of modules and sub-modules.
 Top-level modules are called Units (though you can label them any way you wish).
 The second level sub-modules are called Lessons.
 Sub-modules within Lessons are called Folders.
-No more sub-modules can be created deeper than the level of a folder (Unit>Lesson>Folder - content can be added to any of these three levels).
+No more sub-modules can be created deeper than the level of a folder (Unit>Lesson>Folder - content items can be added to any of these three levels).
 This is consistent with UDL best practices.